isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 The WebAssembly build of the Recast and Detour libraries.

-You regularly won't need to use this package directly, as `@recast-navigation/core` uses it internally.
+You regularly won't need to use this package directly, `@recast-navigation/core` uses it internally.

 ```bash
 > npm install @recast-navigation/wasm